Catalonia (Catalan: Catalunya, Spanish: Cataluña, Occitan: Catalonha) is an autonomous community in the east of Spain.

 Other airports in Catalonia are:

-- 2 Girona Airport (GRO IATA) (in the girona region (in the northeastern part of Catalonia)).
-There are now flights to this newly upgraded airport by budget airlines, notably Ryanair.
-Travel by bus to Barcelona takes about 90 minutes and there is a bus service into Girona which costs about €25 for a round trip.
-The buses in Barcelona leave from Estacio del Nord bus station (metro stop Arc de Triomf, Line 1).
+- Girona Airport GRO IATA, in the northeastern part of Catalonia, serves flights by budget airlines, notably Ryanair.
+Travel by bus to Barcelona takes about 90 minutes, and there is a bus service into Girona.

 By train